Posted By Drew Vics on April 8, 2014

 MSG – What We Need to Know

+I’ve never heard of MSG being used in any beers.
 The MSG scare began, spread and persists solely on anecdotal evidence with no substantial scientific data to support it.
 Studies have found no causal relationship between the ingestion of monosodium glutamate and perceived side effects when MSG is ingested in small quantities as an additive in food.
 Read this.
-With that in mind MSG is really irrelevant as an argument to avoid beer, or any food for that matter.
+With that in mind MSG is really irrelevant as an argument to avoid any food.

 It sounds just awful right?
 Especially when it is hyped up as super bad along with the phrase “an ingredient found in anti-freeze!”
 That’s true, it is found in some antifreeze because it lowers the freezing point of water, and incidentally is much less toxic than, say, Ethylene glycol or Methanol, which are downright poisonous.
 So PG is really the lesser of evils and really not all that evil itself.

-The alcohol in beer is far more likely than propylene glycol to cause harm, that includes damaging brain cells as well as potentially causing you to fall over, run off the road or injure others.
+In any case, the amount alcohol in any beer is far more likely to cause harm than propylene glycol.
+That includes damaging brain cells as well as potentially causing you to fall over, run off the road or injure others.
 All things in moderation and with due responsibility of the individual.
-That said, CYA: Don’t drink propylene glycol or anti-freeze!
-The minute amount which may be found in some beers, or other food products, will not harm you.
+CYA: Do not drink propylene glycol or anti-freeze!

 GMO Corn and High Fructose Corn Syrup

-GMO Corn and High Fructose Corn Syrup are fairly irrelevant with regard to beer and there should be no cause for alarm because by the time beer is fermented, bottled and on the shelves, there is no GMO product or corn syrup remaining in their original form.
+GMO Corn and High Fructose Corn Syrup are fairly irrelevant with regard to beer anyway because by the time beer is fermented, bottled and on the shelves there is no corn syrup remaining in their original form, GMO or otherwise.

 That’s something to consider; beer is not a mix of ingredients bottled and presented as is for consumption like some processed foods.
 The main ingredients and their production lead to a final product that is very different than what went into it.
 There is no “ingredient list” on most beer labels that I read, but a short list of things it was “made with,” which are typically barley, hops, yeast and water.
 Exceptions may apply in the case of colorings and preservatives.